-I dropped by Dental On The Bay's MBS branch over the weekend to have a chat with clinic director Dr Chris Mak.
+I dropped by Dental On The Bay's Marina Bay Sands branch over the weekend to have a chat with clinic director Dr Chris Mak.
 We previously featured them in our list of 7 Best Invisalign Clinics In Singapore, and it was where I had my own Invisalign treatment over 10 years ago.

 As it turned out, besides Dr Eugene Chan, I completely forgot that Chris had also seen me at some point during my treatment.